List of charts and tables

 Source: ABS Cat.
 Nos.
 5204.0 and 5206.0.

-(c) Compensation of employees as a share of gross domestic product at factor cost.
+(d) Compensation of employees as a share of total factor income.

-(d) Gross operating surplus of corporations as a share of gross domestic product at factor cost.
+(e) Gross operating surplus of corporations as a share of total factor income.

 (b) Quarterly figures are derived from seasonally adjusted data.